Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-proxy.md

 options(repos = c(ProGet = "http://proget.corp.local/cran/public-cran/"))
 ```

-In the above example we give the custom repository the name `ProGet`, however you can give it any name you want.
+In the above example, we name the custom repository `ProGet`, though you can choose any name you prefer.

 Now you can simply install packages such as `devtools` by entering: